 Processing plant commissioning

-Processing plant commissioning highlights activities such as cleaning, flushing, verifications, leak tests, performance evaluation and functional tests essential for bringing newly installed plants or facilities into routine operations
+Processing plant commissioning highlights monitoring activities such as cleaning, flushing, verifications, leak tests, performance evaluation and functional tests essential for bringing newly installed plants or facilities into routine operations

 This is the stage where due diligence in the first other stages pays off.
 Careful specification of equipment, controls, and materials of construction during FEED will allow for a smooth startup.

 Since commissioning is the last major phase before operation, there is a risk that commissioning will take place under great time pressure or some delayed activities may continue after the initial operation of the plant.

 When designing process equipment, it is important to consider the kind of environment in which the equipment will be operating.
 Process equipment shall be designed so that it resists corrosion and other damage mechanisms likely to occur that particular environments.